Components of MIS (Management Information System)

 Information technology enables businesses to process and analyze large amounts of data at a cheaper cost and within the shortest possible time.
 This enables organizations to provide quality products at a cheaper price.

 Let’s take a bank example.
-A bank can use ATM to allow the clients to withdraw money and other automated means to deposit money.
+A bank can use an ATM to allow the clients to withdraw money and other automated means to deposit money.
 Customers with queries can be directed to a website that has frequently asked questions.
-Both individuals and businesses can view the statements online if they subscribe to internet banking.
+Both individuals and businesses can view their statements online if they subscribe to internet banking.